devfaysal/laravel-admin/README.md

 ### Security

-If you discover any security related issues, please email devfaysal@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email hello@faysal.me instead of using the issue tracker.

 ## Credits